BLCM/bl3mods/Apocalyptech/README.md

   you'll still get the usual range of shotguns, SMGs, and sniper rifles, for instance.
 There's also a few instances of manufacturer-specific loot pools which haven't been touched.
+- `always_scale_maliwan_takedown.txt` - Taken from the GBX event which
+  set the Takedown to scale to the number of players.
+This'll let you keep it that way forever, if you want.

 ## OP Gear Mods